 Commissary Credit Cards FAQ

 If your commissary codes as a US supermarket than the best card to use is the Amex Gold card or the Amex Blue Cash Preferred.
-The Amex Gold card gives you 4x points on US supermarkets and the Blue Cash Preferred is 6% cash back on up to $6,000 per year in purchases, then 1% on US supermarkets.
 The Chase Freedom Unlimited is also good with 1.5% cash back or the Citi Double Cash card with 2% cash back.

 It depends if you are shopping at the BX, NEX, PX, MCX, AAFES, or at the DECA Commissary.
 Usually a supermarket or grocies card at the Commissary and any card at the PX, BX, MCX, or NEX, since they usually doesn't earn bonus points categories.